A non-Archimedean theory of complex spaces and the cscK problem: Introduction

 for some $\delta, \delta^\prime>0$.

 In \cite{Li22geodesic}, Chi Li proves that, in the projective case, one has

-and hence he has an intermediate version of K-stability that implies the coerciveness of the K-energy.
+obtaining that an intermediate version of K-stability implies the coercivity of the K-energy.

-We were not able to get a sharper result, like this one of Chi Li, in the transcendental setting.
-His result relies on the solution of the non-archimedean Monge--Ampère equation of \cite{BFJ15solution} that we don't have at our disposal.
+In this paper we not able to get a sharper result, like this one of Chi Li, in the transcendental setting.
+His result relies on the solution of the non-Archimedean Monge--Ampère equation of \cite{BFJ15solution} that we don't have at our disposal. \begin{remark} We would like to note that in an upcoming work of David Witt Nyström together with the author \cite{MPWN25nama}, they are able to establish the analogue of \cite{BFJ15solution} in the setting of the present paper.
+They solve the non-Archimedean Monge–Ampère equation for non-algebraic Kähler manifolds and, in particular, prove that the intermediate notion of uniform K-stability of Chi Li implies uniform K-stability over $\cE^1$.
+This recovers Chi Li’s result in the projective setting.
+Moreover, this forthcoming work provides a new valuative criterion for K-stability over $\cE^1$. \end{remark}

 Furthermore, in the same paper Chi Li also gives a version of his theorem when $X$ admits automorphisms, which we don't treat in present paper.

 \addtocontents{toc}{\SkipTocEntry}